Ovarian Cancer: Surgery

 Your healthcare team will talk with you about the surgery options that are best for

 you.
-You may want to bring a family member or close friend with you to checkups.
-Write
+You may want to bring a family member or close friend with you to your visits.

-down questions you want to ask about surgery.
-Make sure to ask the following:
+Write down questions you want to ask about surgery.
+Be sure to ask:

 What type of surgery you’ll have